davidphysdavalos/QuantumDavid/README.md

 QuantumDavid
 ============

-Local Routines for quantum dynamics
+Routines for quantum dynamics and static quantities, you can follow this library in carlospgmat03/libs